 Contrary to popular belief, Borderline Personality Disorder can be effectively treated.
 Antidepressants can help with comorbid depression and anxiety, and therapy is proven to be effective.
 Those who have undergone therapies such as Psychotherapy and Dialectical behavioural therapy have reported complete relief from symptoms.
 BPD is not a fundamental flaw in my character.
 It is an illness, one that is a part of me but can be controlled.
 Currently, I am in a happy and stable relationship, have just graduated from university with a 2:1 degree, have a network of close friends and I hold down a full time job.
 However, even when I am not considered high functioning, I do not deserve the stigma heaped on to me by the label of BPD.

-I always intended to publish this under a pseudonym, but after I started writing, it felt like doing that would be an affront to everything I’ve written here.
 I do have Borderline Personality Disorder, but there is so much more to me.
 I’m political.
 I’m a feminist.
 I bake a lot and watch too much Gilmore Girls.
 I’ve been told I’m funny.
 And contrary to the stigma of my diagnosis, I’m empathetic.
 When you feel every emotion to an extreme, the thought of someone you love feeling the same way is agonising.

 It is time we talked about Borderline Personality Disorder.
 It is time we cleared up the misconceptions and discarded the shame and stigma.
 Most importantly, it’s time we started treating everyone with a mental illness with kindness and support.
 Because ultimately, that is what everyone deserves, regardless of the palatability of the label that has been ascribed to them.